crunchmail/dentifrice/README.md

+This is a beta, don't use in production

 Dentifrice is a modern and simple editor for HTML emails.

 It's primary purpose is to allow non-technical users to create great looking and well crafted HTML emails from pre-defined templates.